-The Town of Paradise Valley has seen steady growth for the past decade.
-Being landlocked by Phoenix and Scottsdale with the Town approaching buildout, the population is projected to start leveling out by 2050 as there will be little room for additional housing to accommodate growth.
+The Town of Paradise Valley has seen relatively steady growth for the past two decades.
+The most recent 2020 Decennial Census population count actually showed a slight decline in population.
+MAG Socioeconomic projections will most likely be updated in the near future to reflect this change.
+However, being landlocked by Phoenix and Scottsdale with the Town approaching buildout, the population is projected to start leveling out by 2040 as there will be little room for additional housing to accommodate growth.